History – Buildings & Features

 Forest lawn has two magnificent Gothic-style buildings that were constructed during the early years of the cemetery.
 Both buildings were designed by Monroe Walker Copper, Jr. of the firm Dunn and Copper from Cleveland.

 The Market Street Entrance was the first to be constructed around 1930.
-The random slate roof and Mount Plsbia stone gives the appearance of great age.
-Felix Pesa Associates of Youngstown were the project's stone masons.
+The random slate roof and Mount Plsbia stone give the appearance of great age.
+Felix Pesa Associates of Youngstown were the project's stonemasons.
 Four small arches stand between the large double gateway arches.
-Behind the four arches was a small pool and fountain, stone walkway and benches.
-Today the pool no longer exists and has been converted into a garden area.
+Behind the four arches was a small pool and fountain, stone walkway, and benches.
+Today, the pool no longer exists and has been converted into a garden area.
 The large double gateway arches marked the roads leading into and out of the cemetery via a parallel grand boulevard known as the Boulevard of Remembrance.
-In 2014 extensive renovation work was performed on the entrance.
-The stone work was re-pointed, electric reconnected and the original iron chandelier restored, rewired and lighted.
+In 2014, extensive renovation work was performed on the entrance.
+The stonework was re-pointed, electric reconnected, and the original iron chandelier restored, rewired, and lighted.